 Viviane, with the help of Erik, outlined our massive community building, training, and dissemination activities.
 110 events touching 1800 trainees and 5000 students, and involving a majority of the consortium.
-The reviewers were amazed and said so, and specifically congratulated Viviane for the strong diversity actions.
+The reviewers were amazed and said so, adding that the level of outreach went far beyond anything they imagined for this project; they specifically congratulated Viviane for the strong diversity actions.

 Nicolas was left with the tough task of wrapping up four years of hard work by 50+ participants.
 He highlighted the keys to success, notably the open management and bottom-up approach, the impact of Research Software Engineers, the needs of the involved communities, and the ongoing efforts toward future funding.
 He concluded with his deep gratitude to the consortium for this amazing human endeavor, with a special thought to all those that entrusted years of their career to temporary positions in this project.